Your salmon supplier

 In the ocean we cannot control the water quality the same way as in land-based facilities, and on our grow out sites we do not have RAS-systems.
 Hence, the location of the site is based on analyses of the water quality at each location.

 Water quality is key for the environment of the fish.
 Hence measurements are done at different depths in the cage during the entire production cycle and there are plans on how to react in case rapid deterioration of water quality are standard.
-During production, key parameters as temperature, salinity and oxygen are registered daily.
-Adapted to the local situation, also factors as sea current, water transparency, phytoplankton, zooplankton, presence of algae, bio marine toxins, and total nitrogen and phosphorus are measured.
+During production, key parameters as temperature, salinity and oxygen are registered daily, and turbidity are measured daily or weekly.
+Adapted to the local situation, also factors as water transparency, phytoplankton, zooplankton, presence of algae, bio marine toxins, and total nitrogen and phosphorus are measured.
 The feeding is monitored through camaras at flexible depths in the pen.
 We also measure the growth of the fish based on average weight.

 DENSITY